Lost your keys again? These great key finders will locate them in a jiffy

 HButler Orbit ($30)

 The average battery life of the Orbit is roughly six months, but unlike the aforementioned Tile Mate, you can open it up and replace the battery using the supplied tools.
-The device enables you to find your lost keys using a companion app for iOS and Android devices, and you can activate a 90-decibel alarm that comes directly from the Orbit’s built-in speaker.
+The device enables you to find your lost keys using a companion app for iOS and Android devices, which activates a 90-decibel alarm that comes directly from the Orbit’s built-in speaker.
 The last known location of your keys is also marked on a map to make it easier to find them.
 You can use the Orbit to find your phone as well, and it works as a selfie remote.
 There’s even a useful separation alert that will sound off if you leave your keys behind.

 Buy one now from:

 The TrackR does everything you’d want a Bluetooth tracker to do.
 There’s a companion app for both iOS and Android, you can use the TrackR to locate your phone, and it has the same separation alert feature as the Orbit.
 TrackR also lets you know how close you are to your lost keys, and more than one phone can ring and track them.
-If you have an Amazon Echo at your disposal — or another Alexa-compatible device — you can even ask the digital assistant for, well, assistance with finding your keys, potentially shortening the time it would take you to find them with the tracker’s 92-decibel alarm.
+If you have an Amazon Echo at your disposal or another Alexa-compatible device, you can even ask the digital assistant for assistance in finding your keys, potentially shortening the time it would take you to find them with the tracker’s 92-decibel alarm.
 You can also have your TrackR engraved with your information, which only boosts your chances of recovering the tracker.
 Watch our video review.

 Buy one now from:

-Note: Update: Added Pixie to the list.